 Fall and Heading into Winter (Tip #3)

 Our hive successfully made it to fall.
 The bees multiplied and the supers were full of honey.
 We opted to leave all the honey the first winter.
 The hive may not be strong enough to withstand extreme cold and we never know what kind of winter we will have.
-We are fed the bees sugar syrup to make sure that they make plenty of honey to get the entire colony through the winter.
-In late fall a hive check revealed that the bees had eaten a substantial amount of honey due to the fluctuation of warm and cold temperatures we had already experienced.
-For more on that story please read this post on Fall Checkup on the Hive.
+We fed the bees sugar syrup to ensure that they would make plenty of honey to get the entire colony through the winter.

 Cautions When Working with Honey Bees (Tips #4 & 5 & 6)